dhellmann/pymotw/PyMOTW/asynchat/index.rst

     :literal:
     :start-after: #end_pymotw_header

 The EchoHandler is based on ``asynchat.async_chat`` instead of the ``asyncore.dispatcher`` this time around.
 It operates at a slightly higher level of abstraction, so reading and writing are handled automatically.
 All we need to do is tell the handler:

  - what to do with incoming data (by overriding ``handle_incoming_data()``)
  - how to recognize the end of an incoming message (via ``set_terminator()``)
  - what to do when a complete message is received (in ``found_terminator()``)
  - what data to send (using ``push()``)

-In this case, we have 2 operating modes.
+In the example application, we have 2 operating modes.
 We are either waiting for a command of the form ``ECHO length\n``, or we are waiting for the data to be echoed.
 We toggle back and forth between the two modes by setting an instance variable ``process_data`` to the method to be invoked when the terminator is found and then changing the terminator as appropriate.

 .. include:: asynchat_echo_handler.py
     :literal:
     :start-after: #end_pymotw_header

 Once the complete command is found, we switch to message-processing mode and wait for the complete set of text to be received.
-Once it is available, we push it onto the outgoing channel and set up the handler to be closed once the data is sent.
+When all of the data is available, we push it onto the outgoing channel and set up the handler to be closed once the data is sent.

 Client
 ======

 The client works in much the same way as the handler.
+As with the :mod:`asyncore` implementation, the message to be sent is an argument to the client's constructor.
+When the socket connection is established, ``handle_connect()`` is called so we can send the command and message data.

+The command is pushed directly, but a special "producer" class is used for the message text.
+The producer is polled for data to send out over the network.
+When the producer returns an empty string, it is assumed to be empty and writing stops.

+The client expects just the message data in response, so it sets an integer terminator and collects data in a list until the entire message has been received.

 .. include:: asynchat_echo_client.py
     :literal: